 - Updated blood pressure monitors

-- Better music control and streaming
+- Better music control

 - Improved display and touchscreen

 - A longer battery life (as long as the Inspire 2’s)